Pat McCormick (diver)

 Patricia Joan Keller McCormick (May 12, 1930 – March 7, 2023) was an American competitive diver who won both diving events at two consecutive Summer Olympics, in 1952 and 1956.
 She won the James E. Sullivan Award for best amateur athlete in the US in 1956 – the second woman to do so, after Ann Curtis.

-As a child in the 1930s and 1940s she was notable for executing dives that were not allowed in competition for female divers (dives reputed to scare most men) and for practicing off the Los Alamitos Bridge in Long Beach, California Harbor.
+As a child in the 1930s and 1940s she executed dives that were not allowed in competition for female divers (dives reputed to scare most men) and practiced cannonballs off the Los Alamitos Bridge in Long Beach, California Harbor.
 She attended Woodrow Wilson Classical High School, Long Beach City College, and California State University, Long Beach.

 After the Olympics McCormick did diving tours and was a model for Catalina swimwear.
 She served on the Los Angeles 1984 Summer Olympics organizing committee and began a program called "Pat's Champs"—a foundation to help motivate kids to dream big and to set practical ways to succeed.

 McCormick's husband, Glenn, was a diving coach for her, as well as for other Olympic diving medalists.
 They divorced after 24 years of marriage.
 He died in 1995.